 Making a Vintage Cardigan Guard (Sweater Chain)

 Adding a chain closure to s sweater can be a nice touch.
-This is a guide about making a vintage cardigan guard (sweater chain)
+This is a page about making a vintage cardigan guard (sweater chain)

 I am big into retro style.
 I love to wear cardigans.
 I love accessories.
 Put them together?
 Cardigan guards!
 They're the little chains that keep your cardigans from blowing open and they are so cute.
 Here is how you can make your own with stuff you might have in your drawers-- demonstrated is two ways!